andrew/ultimate-awesome/README.md

 - [awesome-GPTs](https://github.com/zhpd/awesome-GPTs) - Awesome-GPTs.
 - [awesome-chemistry-get-your-paper-published](https://github.com/zhutaosheng/awesome-chemistry-get-your-paper-published) - 📝💻📊📚📰👨‍🏫👩‍🔬👨‍💼 Get your paper published with these methods!
 Learn from experts and increase your chances of success. 🚀.
 - [architect-awesome](https://github.com/zifengcng/architect-awesome) - 后端架构师技术图谱.
+- [awesome-multi-modal](https://github.com/zipzou/awesome-multi-modal) - The paper list in the multimodal domain.
 - [awesome-lakehouse](https://github.com/zriyansh/awesome-lakehouse) - A curated list of lakehouse tools for software developers.
 - [interplanetary-destinesia](https://gitlab.com/33nano/interplanetary-destinesia) - Awesome generative tools.
 - [awesome-selfhosted](https://gitlockr.com/Self-Hosted/awesome-selfhosted) - A categorized list of awesome self hosted apps.
 - [awesome-open-source](https://git.pleshevski.ru/external/awesome-open-source) - A curated list of resources related to how to do open source projects.
 - [awesome-sysadmin](https://git.pleshevski.ru/external/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 - [awesome-selfhosted](https://git.shivering-isles.com/github-mirror/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers    Mirror of   .
-- [awesome-go-cn](https://git.wvw.ink/zishuo/awesome-go-cn) - 一个很棒的Go框架、库和软件的中文收录大全。:alarm_clock:脚本定期与英文文档同步，包含了各工程star数/最近更新时间，助您快速发现优质项目。Awesome Go~.
 - [awesome-selfhosted](https://matthewgall.codes/mirrors/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers .
 - [awesome-userscripts](https://matthewgall.codes/mirrors/awesome-userscripts) - ?
 A curated list of Awesome Userscripts.
 - [open-source-mac-os-apps](https://matthewgall.codes/mirrors/open-source-mac-os-apps) - ?
 Awesome list of open source applications for macOS.